 These adorable dogs are also known for their bright and even-tempered personalities and affectionate nature.

-Even though they’re the 6th most popular breed according to the American Kennel Club (AKC), their boundless energy and insatiable curiosity isn’t for everyone.
+Even though they’re the 6th most popular breed according to the American Kennel Club (AKC), their boundless energy and insatiable curiosity aren’t for everyone.

 That’s where Beagle mixes come in!
 They help reduce or balance the high activity levels and prey drive that purebreds have.